Binary-Assassin/DevDay24-CTF-Writeups/Digital Forensics/Jihaadi/readme.md

 Osama Irfan

 ## Solution
 This challenge includes a .jpg image file.
 The flag is divided into two parts.
-One part of the flag can be extracted using the steghide tool in Kali Linux with the command:
+One part of the flag can be extracted using the steghide tool in Kali Linux with the following command:

 Commnad: `steghide extract -sf jihaadi.jpg`

 ![image](https://github.com/0xZainRaza/DevDay24-CTF-Writeups/assets/128910142/88867050-7cee-4042-a6f6-9b26f2545463)

-You can simply press enter when prompted for a password.
+You can simply press enter when prompted for a password as it has no password.
 This will create a secret.txt file where the first part of the flag can be found.

 ![image](https://github.com/0xZainRaza/DevDay24-CTF-Writeups/assets/128910142/098c6aad-ae51-4064-a1a8-5f7315e00814)